International Diploma - MDT Programme

 Consists of a minimum of 360 hours of clinical practice based on a variety of musculoskeletal disorders, and emphasising the importance of “the evidence” of the patient.
 You will be supervised by a qualified McKenzie clinician, known as a Clinical Educator (and appointed by The McKenzie Institute International), who will determine your proficiency over a series of formal and continuous assessments.

-Currently the Clinical Component of the Diploma Programme is offered in the USA, Scotland, Canada, Australia, Benelux, Denmark, Finland, Germany and Sweden.
+Currently the Clinical Component of the Diploma Programme is offered in the USA, Canada, France, Australia, Belgium, Denmark, Netherlands, Germany and Sweden.

 Theoretical Component: 12 weeks